DevopsAde/Devops_Project/DEVOPS TOOLING WEBSITE SOLUTION/README.md

-# Devops Tooling Website Solution
+# DEVOPS TOOLING WEBSITE SOLUTION

 In this project we going to explore the integration of various tools and technologies to create a unified platform